anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support to support the communication between a pledge and a registrar over a registrar-agent.
+Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support the communication between a pledge and a registrar via a registrar-agent.

-At least the following properties are required:
+At least the following properties are required by the voucher handling and the enrollment:

 * Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.